 - tree roots that push up sections of the sidewalk concrete.

-It's important to immediately take pictures of the sidewalk defects because they could be quickly repaired before you are able to file your injury claim.
+It's important to immediately take pictures of the sidewalk defects because they could be quickly repaired before you can file your injury claim.

-Depending on different factors, a city government entity, business owner, apartment complex, or even a homeowner, could be held liable for your injuries in a sidewalk accident.
+Depending on different factors, a city government entity, business owner, apartment complex, rental property, or even a homeowner, could be held liable for your injuries in a sidewalk accident.

 The standard statute of limitations in California to file an injury claim is two years from the date of the sidewalk accident, but only six months if a government entity is involved.

-Failure to file a claim within these time periods means you will be unable to recover and damages for your injuries.
+Failure to file a claim within these periods means you will be unable to recover any damages for your injuries.